FAQ (Frequently Asked Questions)

 How does OFMOS® integrate into a strategy course?

 OFMOS® Essential functions as a scaffolding tool early in a course (giving students an experiential foundation before encountering the theory), a capstone experience at the end (testing accumulated strategic thinking under competitive pressure), or a recurring simulation across a full semester.
 The Business Concepts section in the Rulebook maps every action to its strategic equivalent.
-Official Strategy Learning Guides — in development — will support facilitation and structured debriefs.
+Pilot Strategy Learning Guides are available now for the Individual, Human-AI, and Product Levels.
+Full Learning Guides for all five levels are in development.

 What learning objectives does it support?

-Systems thinking, reasoning under uncertainty, portfolio management, competitive positioning, lifecycle management, synergy formation, and strategic trade-off evaluation.
+Systems thinking, reasoning under uncertainty, portfolio management, strategic positioning, lifecycle management, synergy formation, and strategic trade-off evaluation.
 These are the meta-skills that underlie every specific strategy framework.

 Can I use it in an MBA program?

 Yes.
 OFMOS® Essential is suitable for MBA competitive strategy modules, business policy courses, and capstone programs.
-The Five Scales of the Business Big Picture structures five strategy learning solutions developed around the OFMOS® games — from Individual Scale through Economy Scale — that can be deployed individually or in sequence depending on the program's goals.
+The Five Business Big Pictures structures five strategy learning solutions developed around the OFMOS® games — from Individual Level through Economy Level — that can be deployed individually or in sequence depending on the program's goals.

 Do participants need business knowledge to use the learning solutions?